Great Expectations by Charles Dickens - a Book Review

 After Charles Dickens' father was sent to prison for debt, Dickens went to work at a boot-blacking factory near the River Thames to help support the family.
 Charles Dickens was 12 at that time.

-A few years later, Dickens worked as a free lance reporter of law courts, and then for a London newspaper.
+A few years later, Dickens worked as a freelance reporter for law courts, and then for a London newspaper.

 His writing career then began with Sketches of Boz.
 During the period 1833-34, Dickens also published his first novel, Oliver Twist, a story about an orphan living in the streets.